 Sella really punches above its weight in the Valencian National sport of Pilota – a sort of street squash-cum-fives-cum-tennis game played with huge energy and passion in various streets and Plazas of the region.
 Football is important but it´s Pilota Valenciana that really has the youth of the village excited and engaged.
 The two brothers Pablo and Jesus are national and International performers and champions at various levels and the youth team and pilota school has won renown and applause across the region.
 A big game in the Plaça is a massive event!

 www.sella-costablanca.com has many more details about the village, the shops, the swimming pool etc. Also more information about ALL the accommodation available in Sella.
 The website was started as a co-operative venture a couple of years ago by the Sella Tourist Forum to try to publicise all that the village has to offer.
 Go on, check it out and recommend it to your friends!

 Eating and Drinking in Sella

 There are six Bar/Restaurants in the village .
 Paco’s and Casino in the main square, Ferrería, Bar María and Fonda down on the main road.
-Bar Piscina up at the pool (10 minutes walk along the main road) is between owners (October 2018).
+In the summer months, the Bar Piscina up at the pool (10 minutes walk along the main road) where Jordi is in charge, Tapas, good beer, late nights at the weekend..
 Paco’s is the liveliest and has the best tapas.
 Ferrería is the youngest and newest and Toni in the Casino Bar speaks some English.
 María’s has a great terrace and she does good paellas.
 Up at Bar Piscina you have great views and the pool in July and August.
 Mercedes’ Bar Fonda is a fine, green cave of a dining room.
 Generations of International guests have sent decorative tea-towels from their home town.
 Now all on display around the walls.